aragon/nest/success-metrics.md

 - team is polite and professional, answers questions promptly, and is responsive to feedback

 Collaboration with other relevant Aragon projects/individuals (ex: if they are building synergistic products)
-- team works well with other Aragon projects to get feedback or help when neccessary
+- team works well with other Aragon projects to get feedback or help when necessary

 Shipped a working prototype
 - team follows through on their grant proposal to build their idea (for Aragon apps this is a Rinkeby release)